The 'Go Figure'

 Headlamp (for runs commencing before sunrise)

-Mobile phone (most areas or the course have coverage and having a phone means you can relocate to an area that has coverage if that’s not the case)
+Mobile phone (coverage is not good in the area but having a phone means you can relocate to an area that has coverage if that’s not the case)

 Race directors contact added to phone, Hopefully you won't need it, but if you do, you'll be glad of it.